raydiak/Inline-Lua/README.md

 Base role for values which Lua regards as "objects".
 This role manages references and allows the object to be pushed on to the Lua stack, none of which is part of the intended public interface.
-None of the object types except table can be meaningfully instantiated from Perl at this time, rather they usually result from a value being returned to Perl from Lua.
+None of the object types except table can be meaningfully instantiated from Raku at this time, rather they usually result from a value being returned to Raku from Lua.

 All Lua objects also support what are called metatables, which hold callbacks that may allow any object to respond to calls like a function, key access like a table (which is also used to implement inheritance), and concatenation, arithmetic, and comparison like a value.
-Inline::Lua::Objects support metatable-backed indexing and invocation, but do not perform any Perl operator overloading.
-In particular this means that /all/ Inline::Lua::Objects may be used as a Perl hash, array, object, role, or routine, and include the Positional, Associative, and Callable roles, even if it is not an object type which directly supports such features.
+Inline::Lua::Objects support metatable-backed indexing and invocation, but do not perform any Raku operator overloading.
+In particular this means that /all/ Inline::Lua::Objects may be used as a Raku hash, array, object, role, or routine, and include the Positional, Associative, and Callable roles, even if it is not an object type which directly supports such features.